 By reading the description above, if you suspect that your pool has mustard algae you might want to confirm it.
 There are multiple ways to know for sure if the spots are mustard algae and not pollen or dirt.

-The methods include include testing the free chlorine level overnight, examining under microscope, and testing the growth in a container.
+The methods include testing the free chlorine level overnight, examining it under a microscope, and testing the growth in a container.